 The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our consolidated financial statements and accompanying notes.
 This discussion and analysis contains forward-looking statements, within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 These statements relate to expectations concerning matters that are not historical facts.
-Such forward-looking statements may be identified by words such as anticipates, continue, could, estimates, expects, intends, plans, potential, believes, can, may, the negative of these terms or other comparable terminology.
+Such forward-looking statements may be identified by words such as anticipates, estimates, intends, believes. can. continue. could, expects, may, plans, potential, the negative of these terms or other comparable terminology.
 These statements, and all phases of our operations, are subject to known and unknown risks, uncertainties and other factors that could cause our actual results, levels of activity, performance or achievements and those of our industry to differ materially from those expressed or implied by these forward-looking statements.
 You are urged to carefully review the disclosures we make concerning risks, uncertainties and other factors that may affect our business or operating results, including those identified in Part II, Item 1A.
 Risk Factors below and in our Annual Report on Form 10-K for the year ended May 28, 2016 (File No. 0-32113).
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also affect our business or operating results.
 Readers are cautioned not to place undue reliance on the forward-looking statements included herein, which speak only as the date of this filing.
 We do not intend, and undertake no obligation, to update the forward-looking statements in this filing to reflect events or circumstances after the date of this filing or to reflect the occurrence of unanticipated events, unless required by law to do so.
-References in this filing to Resources Global Professionals, Resources Connection, RGP, Resources Global, the Company, we,
+References in this filing to Resources Global Professionals, Resources Connection.
+RGP.
+Resources Global, the Company, to Resources Connection, Inc. and its subsidiaries.